Maitreyee-21/CyberRaksha/docs/MEMBER_4_SECURITY_INTEGRATION.md

 ## Existing-file integration

 - The main project already had `frontend/components/analysis/SafetyLock.tsx` and `EmergencyAlert.tsx`.
-Their functionality was replaced/adapted using the Member 4 security design while preserving the main project's Next.js architecture.
+Their functionality was replaced/adapted using the security design while preserving the main project's Next.js architecture.
 - The main project already had QR decoding in `backend/app/services/detect_pipeline.py`, so a second browser QR implementation was not copied into the main application.
-The Member 4 QR classification/policy behavior was integrated on top of the existing decoder.
+The QR classification/policy behavior was integrated on top of the existing decoder.
-- The main project already had URL extraction, so the Member 4 URL security heuristics were added as the dedicated deterministic security layer rather than duplicating URL extraction logic.
+- The main project already had URL extraction, so the URL security heuristics were added as the dedicated deterministic security layer rather than duplicating URL extraction logic.

 ## Testing